-In advance of the Construction Stage, an Erosion and Sediment Control Overview Risk Assessment will be reviewed and a detailed Erosion and Sediment Control (ESC) plan will be prepared to manage erosion and the flow of sediment into watercourses, wetlands and storm sewers.
+In advance of the Construction Stage, a detailed plan will be prepared to manage erosion and the flow of sediment into watercourses, wetlands and storm sewers.
 This plan will be based on the Environmental Guide for Erosion and Sediment Control during Construction of Highway Projects (MTO 2007) and the Erosion and Sediment Control Guideline for Urban Construction (GGHA Conservation Authorities 2006).

 Best management practices will be identified and implemented based on Ontario Provincial Standard Specifications (OPSSs) and standard industry practice.
 Provision for inspection of erosion and sediment control measures during construction will be identified in permit approvals and will follow the Construction Administration and Inspection Task Manual (MTO 2007) as a minimum.